-Nirbhaya: Late-night hearing in Delhi HC on plea seeking stay on tomorrow's execution
+Nirbhaya convicts' last-minute petition against death sentence dismissed by Delhi HC

 They, along with Mukesh Singh, are scheduled to be hanged on March 20 morning at 5.30 am.

-The trial court in its order also took note of the considerable time consumed by the judiciary in the case.

-The court said the resilience of law signified the inherent safeguards against human errors and not the weakness of law.
+ified the inherent safeguards against human errors and not the weakness of law.

 After the pronouncement of the order, Nirbhaya's mother said her daughter's soul will now rest in peace and she had got justice seven years after the gruesome gangrape and murder that shook the nation.